What is Functional Fascial Release?

 After the third session the body needs four to six weeks to absorb all changes that were brought about in the sessions or — in professional language — to integrate.
 During that time there is no use in starting a new series of three sessions, but partial treatments are certainly possible.

 Functional Fascial Release is based on the functional chains or fascial meridians that have been described by Thomas Myers, as well as on the techniques of the workshops Fascial Release for Structural Balance.
 The workshops for the techniques for the separate body parts are followed by a certification module, in which it is taught to combine the techniques in a series of three sessions, aiming at balancing the entire body and releasing unnecessary tension in the whole fascial network.
 I have completed this certification module — the first one in Finland — in August 2016.
-In principle, I could now study further to become a structural integrator or Rolfer, but that would require excessively money and time.
+In principle, I could now study further to become a Structural Integrator or Rolfer™, but that would require excessively money and time.
 For the time being I am satisfied with improving my skills in Functional Fascial Release.
-Because I have not yet as much routine in Functional Fascial Release as in massage and Kalevala bonesetting, I charge temporarily a reduced price for the full series of three sessions.